nxsy/xcb_handmade/README.md

 Implementation progress
 -----------------------

-I am currently working towards parity with Handmade Hero day 25.
+I currently have parity with Handmade Hero Day 30!

 Completed (at least partially) so far: